Terms & Conditions of Sale

 - These Terms and Conditions

-- The Specification (if any) attached to the invoice, and if not, Mackay Boats’ standard specification for the Goods
+- The Specification (if any) attached to the quote or order confirmation, and if not, Mackay Boats’ standard specification for the Goods

 comes into full force and effect on communication of acceptance to Mackay Boats.